-Security forces begin evacuating illegal Israeli outpost
+Israel to build entirely new settlement in West Bank

 US support

-US President Donald Trump's marked departure from his predecessor Barack Obama's Israel policy has buoyed the Netanyahu administration's desire to settle contentious areas of land.
+US President Donald Trump's marked departure from the Israel policy of his predecessor Barack Obama has buoyed the Netanyahu administration's desire to settle contentious areas of land.

 Israel had also reacted angrily to the US abstention in a UN vote on Israeli settlement activities prior to Trump taking office.
 Trump later expressed his support for the settlement program.